 How much does a comfortable retirement cost?

-A comfortable retirement is entirely subjective, but the latest figures from PSLA suggest that a couple now needs roughly £50,000 a year to enjoy a comfortable retirement, while a single retiree should aim for an annual budget of £33,600.
+The latest retirement standards figures from PSLA suggest that a couple now needs roughly £54,500 a year to enjoy a comfortable retirement, while a single retiree should aim for an annual budget of £37,300.

 Of course, this doesn’t take into account a person’s individual circumstances, their hope for those golden years or what standard of living they are used to.